 If you are willing, please tell us, for each new gTLD, how many sunrise registrations you had during each sunrise period?
 Where can we find your Sunrise Dispute Policy?
 Was it ever used?

 Did your support teams receive any inquiries from 'anchor tenants' / pioneers who were unable or unwilling to proceed with registration due to issues arising from the issuance of a TM claims notice?
-If these potential did not want to proceed after receiving the TM claims notice, do you have any information or data on why not?
+If these potential registrants did not want to proceed after receiving the TM claims notice, do you have any information or data on why not?

 Have you used the TMCH option to limit registrations by goods and services in a particular registration period?